Skip to main content Skip to main navigation Skip to search

 Support services for the transition available now

-We understand the transition away from live sheep export trade may be distressing for some people.
+We understand the transition away from live sheep export by sea may be distressing for some people.
 There are many existing online, phone and face-to-face resources available.

 Key support numbers: